Nobda-blog/Nobda-blog.github.io/src/content/insights/en/Scholarships/insight-1.md

 ---
 This scholarship is offered by Eva Sophie Seguin in Germany and is open to international students.
 The scholarship covers the full cost of room and board on campus.

-## About the Scholarship
+## About the scholarship

-Bard College Berlin takes the lead in educating students through the Eva Sophie Seguin Scholarships for the academic year 2022.
-This program will provide qualified candidates with great benefits that will help them pursue a bachelor's program at the college.
+Bard College Berlin is taking the lead in educating students with the Eva Sophie Seguin Scholarships for the academic year 2025.
+This program will provide qualified candidates with great privileges that will help them pursue an undergraduate program at the college.
 Bard College Berlin is a private, non-profit institution of higher education in Berlin, Germany.
-It was founded in 1999 with the aim of bringing small-group seminars and interdisciplinary liberal arts education back to the highest level of European education.
-It is a private, non-profit institution of higher education.
-**Why choose Bard College Berlin?** The student body at Bard is highly international and diverse in geography, culture, classrooms, and economic background.
-Students interact with faculty members in small seminars conducted in English.
-Bard places great importance on critical thinking, intellectual ambition, and creativity, and the connection between the classroom and the rest of life is a central feature.
+Founded in 1999 with the aim of re-teaching small group seminars and interdisciplinary undergraduate education in liberal arts to the highest standard of European education, Bard College Berlin is a private, not-for-profit institution of higher education.
+Why choose Bard College Berlin?
+The student body at Bard is highly international and diverse in geography, culture, classroom and economic background.
+Students interact with faculty in small seminars in English.
+Bard attaches great importance to critical thinking, intellectual ambition, and creativity, and the relationship between the class and the rest of life is a central feature.

-## Country
-Germany

-## City
-Berlin
+## Admission Criteria for the Bard College Berlin Scholarship

+All Nationalities
+Apply for admission to one of our undergraduate programs Be at the top of their list of applicants
+Proof of financial need

+## Benefits of Bard College Berlin Scholarship
+Up to the full cost of room and on-campus dining; renewable for up to 4 years, The room and board fee waiver is renewable for up to 4 years based on the recipient maintaining an average B or better, and accommodation in on-campus housing

 ## Eligibility Criteria for the Bard College Berlin Scholarship